OpenIndiana/oi-docs/docs/handbook/getting-started.md

     * The 2G.header is only suitable for use with the live installer (Gnome desktop).
     - The files are **NOT** interchangeable.

-Failure to use the correct USB header file can result in the USB drive either failing to boot, or only partially booting (and falling back to systems maintenance mode with KSH93 errors).
+Failure to use the correct USB header file can result in the USB drive either failing to boot, or only partially booting.

 </div>

+### Prerequisites

+* USB flash drive - (2GB or larger)
+* Download the OpenIndiana USB Live Media installer
+* Download the appropriate OpenIndiana 1G or 2G header file
+    * Only required for releases up to and including the 2016.04 release
+    * Not required when using the Windows based OpenSolaris USB creation utility.

 <!-- CAUTION: --> <i class="fa fa-exclamation-triangle fa-lg" aria-hidden="true"></i> **CAUTION:**
 <div class="well">